-- 1. Do the damping constants in Section 4.1.2 agree?
+- 1. Do the damping constants in Section 4.1.2 consistent with what you would expect?
 If not, attempt to explain why not. - 2.
 How do the three average oscillation times found in Section 4.1.3 compare?
 What does this tell you about the critically damped case? - 3.
-Compare the natural frequency determined in Sections 4.1.1 and 4.1.3. - 4.
 In Section 4.2.1, how did the phase difference between driver and the oscillator vary with frequency?
 What was the phase at low frequency?
 At high frequency?
-Near resonance? - 5.
+Near resonance? - 4.
 Are the damping constants found in Section 4.2.1 consistent with those in 4.1.2?
 If not, attempt to explain why not.